+Applicants always want to know how long it takes for the home refinance process from the time they complete their residential loan application.
 Refinancing your house means you are getting a new home loan, so it can take some time.
-In many situations, refinancing a home takes 30 to 45 days.
+In many situations, the timeline for refinancing a home takes 30 to 45 days on average.

+Since the mortgage process can be stressful it is very important to most borrowers to close their home refinance loan as quickly as possible.
 But the exact time to sit down at the closing table depends on many factors, and some of them you do not control.
 You might be able to close faster, however, if you understand the refinance process.
+Home refinancing can be a prudent financial move so being pragmatic throughout the process is critical.

 Timeline for a Mortgage Refinance

 We can understand one thing for sure from the Ellie Mae report: Lower interest rates are causing longer close times.
-The refinance process now takes more than two weeks longer on average than it did in March 2020.
-That was when mortgage rates hit all-time lows.
+The refinance process now takes more than two weeks longer on average than it did in a few months ago.
+Today’s home mortgage rates are fairly average when considering a historical context.
+Get more insight from our refinance mortgage guide.

 If you want to get your refinance loan closed faster, experts recommend following these steps.